Iniidae

-Iniidae is a family of river dolphins containing one living genus, Inia, and four extinct genera.
-The extant genus inhabits the river basins of South America, but the family formerly had a wider presence across the Atlantic Ocean.
+Iniidae is a family of freshwater river dolphins containing one living genus, Inia, and four extinct genera.
+All currently extant species of Iniidae are native to the river basins of South America, although the fossil record indicates a wider historical range.

-Iniidae are highly morphologically different from marine dolphins by way of adaptations suited to their freshwater riverine habitat.
-They also display a high amount of sexual dimorphism in the form of color and size.
-Seasonal movement between flooded plains and rivers is common, due to the variation of seasonal rain.
-There has been little research done on the family, in particular the species aside from the Amazon river dolphin.
+Iniidae exhibit several morphological differences from marine dolphins, due to having adapted to their freshwater river habitat.
+They display significant sexual dimorphism in color and size.
+Members of Iniidae commonly migrate between flooded plains and rivers, due to the variation in rainfall across different regions.
+Apart from the Amazon river dolphin, the family remains fairly under-researched.

 Evolution

-The South American river basins were flooded by marine waters, creating a new brackish habitat that allowed marine mammals to move into them.
-During the Miocene era, the sea level began to recede, trapping the mammals within the continent.
+During the mid-Miocene era, the South American river basins were flooded by marine waters, creating a new brackish habitat to which several species of marine mammals migrated.
+Marine animals that could tolerate the osmotic difference between salt and freshwater systems permeated these habitats, adapted, and thrived.
+Subsequently, global sea levels began to recede, trapping the mammals within the river basins of the continent.

 Morphology

-Their necks are flexible, since their cervical vertebra are movable; this is remarkable since nearly all cetaceans' neck vertebrae are fused, which rigidly aims most other cetaceans' heads forward.
-The Iniidae have other morphology common to species adapted to freshwater riverine habitats; which include highly reduced or absent dorsal fins, so they do not become entangled in vegetation from the flooded terrestrial plains; and large, wide, paddle-like pectoral fins that allow maneuverability in confined areas cramped by vegetation.
-Other riverine adaptations including a long rostrum, skull and jaw and reduced orbits.
+Because their cervical vertebra are movable, the necks of Iniidae are flexible; this sets them apart from most whales, dolphins, and porpoises, which have fused neck vertebrae and aim their heads forward in a rigid fashion.
+The Iniidae share several morphological characteristics with other species adapted to freshwater river habitats, including highly reduced or absent dorsal fins, which help them avoid entanglement in vegetation from flooded terrestrial plains, and wide, paddle-like pectoral fins that allow for increased maneuverability in confined areas.
+Other adaptations include an elongated rostrum, skull, and jaw, as well as reduced orbits.

-Iniidae share many other characteristics in common with their marine odontocete relatives: Their stomachs include a fore-stomach, singled single-chambered main stomach, and a pyloric stomach with connecting channels.
-Like most other cetaceans, Iniidae have lost their fur and lack true vocal cords.
-They share a similar structure of the tympanic bulla and lung shape, the position of their diaphragm, and the position of the blowhole to the back of the head with their marine ancestors.
+Iniidae share other characteristics with marine toothed whales.
+The have multiple stomachs, including a fore-stomach, a single-chambered main stomach, and a pyloric stomach, each linked by connecting channels.
+They also share several adaptations with their marine ancestors, including lung shape, the position of the diaphragm, the position of the blowhole (toward the back of the head), and the structure of the tympanic bulla.
+Iniidae have lost their fur and lack true vocal cords.

-The dentition of Iniidae dolphins is heterodont, having conical, small teeth that differ slightly in the front of the mouth.
-The teeth extend lingually in the back, and in the front, they have a small depression on the side of each.
-These mammals are carnivorous, finding prey by using echolocation.
+Iniidae dolphins develop multiple sets of teeth, and exhibit sets of small conical teeth that differ slightly towards the front of the mouth.
+The teeth have a small depression on each side in the front, and extend lingually in the back.
+All members of Iniidae are carnivorous, and hunt their prey via echolocation.